Resigning from a Job: How to Resign from Your Job and Write a Letter of Resignation in 2023

 How to Write a Simple Resignation Letter (5 Easy Steps)

-Regardless of your reasoning to resign from the company, it’s important to resign nicely.
-This not only means to give an ample notice period but to also create a quality resignation letter.
+Regardless of your reasoning for resigning from the company, it’s essential to do it nicely.
+This not only means giving an ample notice period but also creating a quality resignation letter.
 To start, the layout of your resignation letter should include:

 1. Letterhead (How you start a resignation Letter)